The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals.

 If your uncle, bestie, or boss is a true green thumb, they probably kept the ZZ plant you gifted them last year alive.
 In fact, they’ve probably already propagated it into multiple containers.
 So, what can you gift them now—other than more plants?

 It’s time to think outside of the pot.
-Below, our favorite local maintenance tools, botanical books, and plant-forward goodies to help their gardens continue to grow.
+Below, our favorite local maintenance tools, veggie-lover meal kits, and plant-forward goodies to help their gardens continue to grow.

 There’s no denying that certified herbalist Julie Williams loves plants as much as the garden gods and goddesses on your list.
 After all, she’s studied them on six different continents to better understand their medicinal benefits.
-Those experiences inform every product she handcrafts for her acclaimed skin care line, Leaf People.
-Your woodland fairy will be especially fond of their Forest Glow Face Serum ($96 for a two-ounce bottle), which incorporates new growth from evergreens and aspens that the team ethically wild-harvested from the mountains outside of Aspen.
-Then again, the Beauty Shortlist Award–winning Calendula & Helichrysum Rejuvenating Balm ($18 for a 0.5-ounce jar) and fresh-scented Geranium & Sweet Fennel Daily Moisture ($40 for an 8-ounce bottle) both soothe winter-chapped skin at a stocking-stuffer-friendly price point.
+Those experiences inform every product she handcrafts–many of which are made from ingredients she thoughtfully plucks from the hills near Aspen—for her acclaimed skincare line, Leaf People.
+The Beauty Shortlist Award–winning Calendula & Helichrysum Rejuvenating Balm ($19–$55) and fresh-scented Geranium & Sweet Fennel Daily Moisture ($40) both soothe winter-chapped skin at a stocking-stuffer-friendly price point.
 Available online

 Flower Subscription from Rowdy Poppy

-When Colorado transplant Kim Zimmerman expanded her Rowdy Poppy floral studio and microfarm in RiNo this past spring, the green thumb committed to doing so in a manner as environmentally friendly as possible.
+When Colorado transplant Kim Zimmerman expanded her Rowdy Poppy floral studio and microfarm in RiNo last spring, the floriculturist committed to doing so in a manner as environmentally friendly as possible.
 So, if you gift your favorite flower fan a recurring delivery of fresh blooms, expect that they’ll receive seasonal bouquets sourced largely from local growers (to save on carbon emissions) that come with either a designer vase or tied with a reusable and compostable eco-wrap.
-Subscriptions start at $165 for three monthly deliveries; you can also set up bi-weekly, weekly, and other custom drop-off schedules.
-Available online and at Rowdy Poppy, 3463 Walnut St.
+Subscriptions start at $165 for three monthly deliveries; you can also set up biweekly, weekly, and other custom drop-off schedules.
+Available online and at Rowdy Poppy (3463 Walnut St., Denver)

 City Floral Gardening Supplies